Expedition to the Everest

 Day 4 Lhasa - Gyangtse - Shigatse

-Drive to Gyangtse first; visit Yamdrok Yumtso Lake and Karola Glacier en route, and then visit Palkhor Monastery and Gyangtse Old Street; continue driving to Shigatse.
+Drive to Gyangtse first; visit Yamdrok Yumtso Lake and Karola Glacier en route, and then visit Palcho Monastery and Gyangtse Old Street; continue driving to Shigatse.
 (B+L)

-After breakfast, we will drive southwards to Gyangtse which is located about 230 kilometers (143 mi) from Lhasa.
-On the way, you will visit the Yamdrok Yumtso Lake, which is one of the three sacred lakes in Tibet and is located 4,441 meters (14,570 ft.) above sea level.
-The crystal and quiet lake under the pure sky is praised to be a graceful beauty in the arms of the magnificent Himalayas.
-Then you will also pass by the splendid and beautiful Karola Glacier.
-As it is not far from the highway and you can enjoy the grandeur of snow-capped peaks at a pretty close distance.
+After breakfast, we will drive 230 kilometers (143 mi) southwards to Gyangtse.
+On the way, visit the Yamdrok Yumtso Lake, one of the three sacred lakes in Tibet.
+Lakes are thought to have spiritual power for Tibetans, so is Yamdrok Yumtso.
+Legend has it that it is the manifestation of the protective deity Dorje Geg Kyi Tso, and this is why sometimes you would see lamas and locals on the shore praying.
+You can meditate towards the pacifying turquoise lake water, which reflects the pure sky, making it a graceful beauty in the arms of the magnificent Himalayas.
+Also pass by the Karola Glacier.
+As it is not far from the highway, you can enjoy its splendid snow-capped peaks at a pretty close distance.

-After arriving in Gyangtse, we will go to visit the Palkhor Monastery first.
-Built in the early 15th century, this monastery is famous for being where the three major sects of Tibetan Buddhism, Sagya, Kadam and Gelug coexist.
-It also boasts the Kumbum Stupa which houses thousands of Buddha statues and delicate paintings.
-You can climb up to different levels to appreciate these masterpieces.
-Next, we will explore the unsophisticated Gyangtse Old Street to see traditional houses in the countryside.
+After arriving in Gyangtse, our first stop will be the Palcho Monastery on a hill, the only lamasery shared by three sects of Tibetan Buddhism, namely Sakya, Kadam and Gelug.
+The stunner here is the mandala-shaped, gold-capped Kumbum Stupa, in which you will find thousands of Buddha statues and delicate murals.
+Climb up to different levels of this multi-layered structure to appreciate these masterpieces as many as possible.
+Next, go down to the Gyangtse Old Street, an untouched traditional Tibetan quarter, and have a quiet stroll past old houses, cows, dogs, and original Tibetan people and their kids.
 After that, your trip will continue to Shigatse, the second largest city of Tibet, and check in at the hotel there.

 Meals: Western buffet breakfast, Lunch